cvknage/cvknage/content/cv.en.md

 Website: [https://knage.net]({{<ref"/">}})

 ## Resumé
-I currently work as a Software Developer on a Scrum Team dedicated to the debelopment of Alka Mobils website <a href="https://alkamobil.dk" target="_blank">https&#58;//alkamobil.dk</a>.
+I currently work as a Software Develpper on a agile team dedicated to building a new Secure Remote Access (SRA) solution purpose-built for industrial networks and OT equipment.
-Here I am responsible for development and maintenance of our backend and frontend systems as well as integrations to our service partners like MobilePay.

-Apart from recent experience in languages such as C# and a full Vue.js JavaScript web stack, I have worked as an Agile Coach on a large scale SAFe implementation and have several years as a scrum master under my belt.
+Apart from recent experience with C# .Net Core, Kubernetes and Istio, I have extensive experience frontend experience, with a full Vue.js JavaScript web stack.

 As a person I am open for new inputs.
 I function well in a group, but am also capable of working effectively on my own.
 I am responsible and a fast learner.
 I am not afraid to take on a challenge.